Startr/codezy/README.md

 # License

+RIAC Cloud is licenced under the AGPLv3 and builds on SMERGE.
-smerge itself is licenced under the MIT license.
+SMERGE is licenced under the MIT license.
 Licence for third-party libraries may differ and those licences apply in those cases.

 # etc.